 - Childcare: Some women do not have someone to watch their children so that they can obtain a treatment.
 This underlying barrier is seldom addressed by classic programs.

-- Financial dependence: More women are financially dependent on partners who may oppose their efforts to recover.
+- Financial dependence: A growing number of women rely on their partners for financial support, who may be resistant to their recovery efforts.
 In some cases, those partners actively sabotage efforts to find treatment.

-One of the key residential programs at Seasons Bali aims to break down some of these barriers by incorporating integrated support that extended past only treating the addiction itself.
+One of the key residential programs at Seasons Bali aims to break down some of these barriers by incorporating integrated support that extends past only treating the addiction itself.

 The Bali Advantage for Women’s Recovery